Exam Prep Blog

 Key facts about the exam:

-• Format: Computer-based multiple-choice questions (select the best answer)
+• Format: Computer-based multiple-choice questions (select the best answer), delivered at Pearson VUE centres in Sydney, Melbourne, Brisbane, Perth, and Adelaide

 • Duration: Up to 3 hours (180 minutes)

-• Basis: Aligned to the Professional Capabilities for Medical Radiation Practice
+• Basis: Aligned to the MRPBA Professional Capabilities (updated 30 March 2026 to six roles)

 • Who must sit it: Primarily overseas-qualified practitioners seeking Australian registration